abdulmonem123/Games_Portfolio/README.md

 Start your incredible mysterious Adventure game and become the Timeline watch user!

 Contact us on zenhex799@gmail.com if you need any help!

+# 2 Power Orbs Epic Adventure Time

+Move into the arena of orbs balls and showcase your challenging skills to solve the levels!

+Power orbs is an exciting adventurer game in which you maneuver an orb to dodge obstacles and complete challenges.
+There are multiple levels waiting for you to explore.
+Use tremendous powers of orb ball to take your gameplay style to the next level.
+You can jump, run, float and shoot enemies with simple widgets.

+Shoot and kill enemies to collect coins and fill your treasure in the upcoming levels.
+However, there are two main zones from which each comes with a specific number of challenges.
+This orbs adventure game has fascinating gameplay with a dynamic interface and high-resolution graphics.
+An army of enemies spawned by other dangerous monsters you will have to face in every boss level.

+There are dual graphics options that give you optimized performance and a better experience.
+However, this is one of the best orbs games for kids and adults.
+Upgrade your clash orbs with passive abilities like number of jumps, increase in speed, shooting speed and many more!

+Enjoy the clash of orbs and beat the pace of enemies to win rewards!